mmsaki/joint-savings/README.md

 ## Improvements

-I would add a modifier `onlyOwner` to the contract that would require `msg.sender` owner when the deployed contract to be ther owner.
-Then I would add the modifier to `setAccounts` funtion.
+I would add a modifier `onlyOwner` to the contract that would require `msg.sender` to equal owner of the deployed contract.
+Then add the modifier to `setAccounts` funtion son only the owner can set the accounts.